 Items that are safe to handle and ingest for humans, including certain foods and medications we may take on a daily basis, can cause huge problems for dogs.
 Furthermore, pets who suffer accidental poisoning can experience gastrointestinal and neurological issues, cardiac and respiratory distress, or even coma and death.

-Thus, it’s important for responsible pet owners to know possible causes of poisoning in dogs.
-The third week in March is National Poison Prevention Week, so it’s the perfect time to learn and educate our fellow dog lovers.
+Thus, it’s important for responsible pet parents to know possible causes of poisoning in dogs.
+March is Pet Poison Prevention Awareness Month, and the third week in March is National Poison Prevention Week, so it’s the perfect time to learn and educate our fellow dog lovers.

 Here are ten of the most common causes of dog poisonings that all pet parents should know about.